improvess/raspberry-as-gige-camera/README.md

 ## Disclaimer

 This code is in its early stages.
 It is not tested neither ready for production yet at all.

+## Next steps

+- tests
+- more tests
+- test a bit more
+- remove the OpenCV dependence
+- Remote C++ API